RecordsKeeper/multichain/docs/source/install.rst

     brew install autoconf automake berkeley-db4 libtool boost@1.57 openssl pkg-config rename brew link boost@1.57 --force

-Prepare for static linking
+Prepare for Static Linking
 ##########################

-Apple does not support statically linked binaries as documented here, however, it is convenient for end-users to launch a binary without having to first install brew, a third-party system designed for developers.
+Apple does not support statically linked binaries as documented here.
+However, it is convenient for end-users to launch a binary without having to first install brew, a third-party system designed for developers.

-To create a statically linked Recordskeeper Blockchain which only depends on default MacOS dylibs, the following steps are taken:
+To create a statically linked RecordsKeeper blockchain which only depends on default MacOS dylibs, the following steps are taken:

     * Hide the brew boost dylibs from the build system: rename -e 's/.dylib/.dylib.hidden/' /usr/local/opt/boost/lib/*.dylib